Distributed Representations of Signed Networks: Problem Formulation

-To accurately model the interplay between the vertices in signed networks we use the theory of \textit{structural balance} proposed in~\cite{stbal1}.
-This theory posits that triangles with an odd number of positive edges are more plausible than an even number of positive edges (see Fig.~\ref{fig:embed} (d--g)).
-Although different adaptations of and alternatives to balance theory exist in the literature, here we focus on the original notion of structural balance to create the embedding space since it applies naturally to the experimental contexts considered here (e.g., networks constructed from adjectives, described in Sec. \ref{sec:exp}).
+To accurately model the interplay between the vertices in signed networks we use the theory of \textit{structural balance} proposed by~\citeauthor{stbal1}.
+Structural balance theory posits that triangles with an odd number of positive edges are more plausible than an even positive edges (see Fig.~\ref{fig:embed}).
+Although different adaptation and alternative of balance theory exist in the literature, here we focus primarily on the original notion of structural balance to create the embedding space because it is useful in many scenarios like signed networks constructed from adjectives (described in Section \ref{sec:exp}).

-\textbf{Problem Statement: }{\textit{Scalable Embedding of Signed Networks (\seine{}):}} Given a signed network $G$, compute a low-dimensional vector $\femb{i}\in \mathbb{R}^K,\,\forall v_i\in V$, where positively related vertices reside in close proximity to each other and negatively related vertices are distant from each other.
+\textbf{Problem Statement: }{\textit{Scalable Embedding of Signed Networks (\seine{}):}} Given a signed network $G$, compute a low-dimensional vector $\femb{i}\in \mathbb{R}^K,\,\forall v_i\in V$, where positively related vertices reside in close proximity and negatively related vertices are distant.

-To explain the interpretability of the signed network embedding we utilize a small dataset denoting relations between 16 tribes in New Guinea.
-This is a signed network depicting alliances and hostility between the tribes.
-We learned the embeddings using \seine{} in 2 dimensional space as an undirected network as shown in Fig.~\ref{fig:embed}(h).
-We can see that in general solid blue edges (alliance) are shorter than the dashed red edges (hostility) confirming that allied tribes are closer than the hostile tribes.
-Therefore the embedding space learned by \seine{} clearly depicts alliances and relationships among the tribes as intended.